sust4in/chronos/README.md

 // Create a task to be executed in 5 seconds const dueTime = new Date(Date.now() + 5000);
-const task = createTask("exampleTask", taskAction, dueTime);
+const task = createTask("exampleTask", taskAction, dueTime, 1000);

-// Create a CronScheduler instance const scheduler = new CronScheduler();
+// Create an IntervalScheduler instance const scheduler = new IntervalScheduler();

 // Schedule the task
 scheduler.schedule(task);